QuentinPerez/42-toolkit/README.md

 ## Why I wanted to do this

-	"Give me six hours to chop down a tree and I will spend the first four sharpening the axe."
+	Give me six hours to chop down a tree and
+	I will spend the first four sharpening the axe.
 Abraham Lincoln.

 ## Contributing